loic-simon/lg-rez/README.md

 ## Contributing

-Pull requests are not welcome.
-Contact the authors for any question about this project.
+Community contributions are currently not welcome.
+Contact the authors (see below) for any question or suggestion about this project.

 ## License
 This work is shared under [the MIT license](https://choosealicense.com/licenses/mit/).